-This creates a picture in the customers head of what they expect from your brand, in both product and personality.
+This creates a picture in the customers head of what they can expect from your brand, in both product and personality.
 Voodoo make this personality crystal clear from the get go.

 Credit to Garbett

 Similar to the last two examples, Happy Maple put their flag in the ground very firmly with what they are about.
 And through their branding, messaging, and packaging they have projected this.

 On the surface, they seem to use a sustainable container that the sleeve wraps round.
-But when doing research I could not confirm this.
-Although this would sit perfectly with the brands overall message.
+However, when doing my research, I could not find any confirmation, although this would sit perfectly with the brands overall message.

 Similar to Voodoo, Happy Maple have went full steam ahead with who they are and their brand messaging.

 Credit to Dots Original

-Figuring out what needs to be on the packaging, how you represent the product, and how the user is going to interact with it all?
+Figuring out what needs to be on the packaging, how you represent the product, and how the user is going to interact with it all can be a headache.

 What you can be left with is a lot of information all getting packed onto a small item of packaging.
 Dots have decided to take away a lot of that worry and kept the design of their packaging minimal.
 And in doing so, clutter-free.

 Making packaging transparent is a clever way to allow the consumer to see the product for what it is.
-No unrealistic representations of the product means you could come across more trustworthy.
-Almost saying, this is our product and we aren’t hiding it.
+No unrealistic representations of the product means you could come across more trustworthy, as you’re almost most saying ‘this is our product and we aren’t hiding it.’

 Finding subtle ways to suggest certain messaging to consumers is key.
-Whether that is having transparent packaging to show that you aren’t hiding anything.
-Or using natural colours to show all your products use natural ingredients.
+Whether that is having transparent packaging to show that you aren’t hiding anything, or using natural colours to show all your products use natural ingredients.

 Obviously the big guns like Krispy Kreme have built their brand around this.
-But when I came across this packaging concept for donuts, I loved the fact they took that visual style and through it in the bin.
-And didn’t hold back on telling us either.
+But when I came across this packaging concept for donuts, I loved the fact they took that visual style and threw it in the bin.

-They ditched that recognisable visual style that comes with many donut brands.
-And swapped it for a typically scandinavian style that matches perfectly with the swedish treat they were packaging.
+They ditched that recognisable visual style that comes with many donut brands and swapped it for a typically Scandinavian style that matches perfectly with the Swedish treat they were packaging.

 Step forward the packaging designed by Emelie Johannesson and Oliver Sjöqvist.
-They have created a carry box that allows you to pull one out at a time, each with its own wipe, napkin and a messaging telling you exactly how many you have left.
+They have created a carry box that allows you to pull one out at a time, each with its own wipe, napkin, and a message telling you exactly how many you have left.

-They did not feel the trendy 50s american diner visual was for them.
+They did not feel the trendy 50s, American diner visual was for them.
 So they used that to their advantage in the packaging.
 Have a look through the full project here.